 In September 2015, the Company completed the acquisition of its Senhance System using a combination of cash, stock and potential post-acquisition milestone payments.
 On December 30, 2016, the Company entered into an amendment to the Senhance acquisition purchase agreement with Sofar to restructure the terms of the second tranche of payments due under the agreement.
 Sofar is a stockholder that owned more than five percent of the Company's outstanding Common Stock until the Company's subsequent issuances of Common Stock caused Sofar's ownership percentage to fall below five percent effective March 10, 2020.
 Under the amendment, the second tranche was restructured to reduce the contingent cash consideration by €5.0 million in exchange for the issuance of shares of the Company's Common Stock with an aggregate fair market value of €5.0 million.
-On January 4, 2017, the Company issued to Sofar 286,360 shares of the Company's Common Stock on ten consecutive trading days ending one day before the execution of the amendment.
+On January 4, 2017, the Company issued to Sofar 286,360 shares of the Common Stock with a fair value of €5.0 million.
+The price per share was \$18.252 and was calculated based on the average of the closing prices of the Company's Common Stock on ten consecutive trading days ending one day before the execution of the amendment.
 The third tranche, consisting of €15.0 million, has not yet been paid and is subject to certain sales revenue milestones.
 The fourth tranche of the cash consideration is payable in installments by December 31 of each year as reimbursement for certain debt payments made by Sofar under an existing Sofar loan agreement in such year.
-As of December 31, 2019, the Company has paid all cash consideration due under the second tranche.
+As of December 31, 2019, the Company has paid all cash consideration due under the second tranche and approximately €2.4 million of the €2.5 million due under the fourth tranche.